emissary-ingress/emissary/reference/circuit-breakers.md

 # Circuit Breakers

 Circuit breakers are a powerful technique to improve resilience.
-By preventing additional connections or requests to an overloaded service, circuit breakers limit the blast radius of an overloaded service.
+By preventing additional connections or requests to an overloaded service, circuit breakers limit the ["blast radius"](https://www.ibm.com/garage/method/practices/manage/practice_limited_blast_radius/) of an overloaded service.
 By design, Ambassador Edge Stack circuit breakers are distributed, i.e., different Ambassador Edge Stack instances do not coordinate circuit breaker information.

 ## Circuit breaker configuration